 by John Clayson

 Colin Walker was born in Leicester on 3rd November 1930.
 After studying at the Bath Academy of Art he returned to his home city as Head of Art at Mundella Boys' School.
 In the late 1960s his career took him to Bicester School in Oxfordshire.
-He also lectured for Warwick University, training a new generation of art teachers, before retiring to North Wales.
+He also lectured at Warwick University, training a new generation of art teachers, before retiring to North Wales.

 Colin was a master of the medium of black and white photography, combining dramatic viewpoints with a keenly observed sense of the interplay of light and shade, shape and composition to create emotive views of the steam railway.
 Above all, his photographs exemplify the art of creating 'mood' in a monochrome image.